Robert Nelson Pollard

 Robert Nelson Pollard (June 16, 1880 – May 24, 1954) was a United States district judge of the United States District Court for the Eastern District of Virginia.

 Education and career

 Born in King and Queen County, Virginia, Pollard attended the University of Virginia School of Law and received a Bachelor of Laws from the University of Richmond School of Law in 1903.
 He was in private practice in Richmond, Virginia from 1904 to 1930.
 He was a Judge of the Law and Equity Court of Richmond from 1930 to 1936.

 Federal judicial service

 On February 20, 1936, Pollard was nominated by President Franklin D. Roosevelt to a new seat on the United States District Court for the Eastern District of Virginia created by 49 Stat.
 508. He was confirmed by the United States Senate on February 27, 1936, and received his commission the same day.
 He assumed senior status due to a certified disability on April 22, 1947.
 Pollard served in that capacity until his death on May 24, 1954, in Richmond.

+Personal life

+Robert had a son, Robert Nelson Jr. who married Martha Oppenheimer Munson, a descendant of J. Robert Oppenheimer, and they had three children including a daughter, Martha Munson Pollard who married James Lind Easton and they had three children including a daughter, Susan who resides in Winter Garden, Florida.

+Pollard died on May 24, 1954.
+He was buried in Hollywood Cemetery.